richardhallett/labs/gameoflife/readme.md

 ## Requirements

 	* Python 3 or newer
-	* Pyglet 1.2 alpha or newer (For Python 3 support)
+	* Pyglet 1.2

+Run 'pip install -r requirements.txt'

 ## Controls
 	* F1 - Pauses the update tick for the game.